FAQs about Performance Navigator

 Reason #3: "We do it ourselves."
 Believe me, I know working with IBM i performance is one of the fun jobs in the shop, and no one wants to give up their performance methodology, but I guarantee there is no home-grown application that does even a fraction of what Performance Navigator does.
 You don't have to replace your methodology with ours, we'll coexist.
 Think of it as another tool in your belt.

 Reason #4: "It uses too much CPU and/or too much disk space."
 These are common misconceptions.
 The truth is that the overhead is minuscule, about a hundredth of one percent of the CPU and a couple hundred megabytes of disk.
-Furthermore, Collection Services may be running even without PN/400 in which case there is virtually no additional overhead.
+Furthermore, Collection Services may already be running even without PN/400 in which case there is virtually no additional overhead.
 And to top it off, since PN/400 collects data on every job and every library, we can prove the overhead is insignificant.

 Before you uninstall PN/400, consider the following: